mybonk/mybonk-wiki/docs/Procedure.md

   - Copies the directory ```secrets``` in ```/var/src/``` on your MY₿ONK console.
   - Runs ```nixos-rebuild switch -I /var/src``` on your MY₿ONK console.
   - Your MY₿ONK console will reconfigure itself on the fly and run a system as per the provided configuration.

-    Some services take a **very** long time to start for the first time.
-The best examples are bitcoind and fulcrum, requiring **up to a few days** to synchronize.
-Software relying on these to these services to work may show warning, error messages and not work until the services have fully started for the first time (e.g. lightning network depending on bitcoind, mempool depending on fulcrum itself depending on bitcoind).
   - MY₿ONK stack is now running on your MY₿ONK console and you can monitor and control its behavior from MY₿ONK orchestrator.

 # 3. Basic operations